 HOW IT WORKS

-Myovant is studying whether MVT-602, an analog of the native kisspeptin peptide in humans, may produce an LH surge in infertile women similar to that occurring naturally in fertile women during a normal menstrual cycle.
+Myovant is studying whether MVT-602, an oligopeptide kisspeptin-1 receptor agonist, may produce an LH surge in women needing assisted reproduction similar to that occurring naturally in fertile women during a normal menstrual cycle.
 By mimicking the natural physiologic LH surge during IVF and other assisted reproductive technologies, Myovant is evaluating the likelihood of successful egg maturation and ovulation at the right time without the serious side effect of ovarian hyper-stimulation syndrome, or OHSS.
 Severe OHSS has been reported to occur in up to 2% of the general population undergoing controlled ovarian stimulation, and in up to 20% of patients who are at high-risk for developing OHSS.